bertt/Unity3D.Sample/README.md

 Unity3D.Sample
 ==============

 Minimal project for developing with Unity3D in Visual Studio 2013.
+With this project you can develop a game completely from

+code instead of endlessly clicking in the Unity Editor.

 Target framework of the project is

 'Unity 3.5 .NET full Base Class Libraries' (a subset of Microsoft.NET 3.5)